 Erectile Dysfunction

-While women are at higher risk for irritation in the gums during hormonal shifts, men’s bodies can also be negatively affected by health issues stemming in the gums.
+While women are at higher risk for irritation in the gums during hormonal shifts, men’s bodies can also be negatively affected by health issues stemming from the gums.
 Specifically, chronic gum disease can lead to erectile dysfunction in men.

 Cancer